|

 -

-I'm a Senior Research Scientist and System Architect in the research department of GN ReSound in Eindhoven, where I've been working since 2005.
-GN is an international market leader in digital hearing instruments, headsets, and audiological diagnostics equipment with headquarters in Copenhagen and R&D sites in the US, the Netherlands, Denmark and China.
+GN is an international market leader in intelligent audio and video communication solutions, producing hearing instruments, headsets, speakerphones, gaming peripherals, accessories and military grade hearing protection, with headquarters in Copenhagen and R&D sites in the US, the Netherlands, Denmark, France and China.

 I have a Ph.D. degree in Artificial Intelligence from

-, and a M.Sc. degree in Applied Physics from the
+Maastricht University, a M.Sc. degree in Applied Physics from

 For my M.Sc. research I worked in the Pattern Recognition Group on non-linear feature extraction.